-As women, we are often so busy caring for our families or wider whānau we don't stop to look after ourselves and take as much care as we should.
+Women are often so busy caring for your families or wider whānau that you don't stop to look after yourselves and take as much care as you should.

-- All Māori, Pacific and Indian subcontinent women aged 45–74
+- All Māori, Pacific and Indian subcontinent women at age 40.

-- All women with known cardiovascular risk factors (see Heart Forecast)
+- All women with known cardiovascular risk factors from age 45.

-- Women with diabetes - once a year from time of diagnosis
+- Women with diabetes ‒ once a year from the time of diagnosis.

 - Smoking – this is the number one risk factor for increased risk of heart disease in women and men.

 - Being inactive – physical activity is also important for heart health.

 - High blood pressure